NixOS/nixpkgs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] No documentation affected by this change

-- [ ] Or: Ensured that relevant documentation is up to date
+- [ ] Or: ensured that relevant documentation is up to date

 - [ ] Fits [CONTRIBUTING.md](https://github.com/NixOS/nixpkgs/blob/master/.github/CONTRIBUTING.md).